“Owasso tech job”

 The hearing officer knew of this when she wrote the statement above, because as a state employee, she is intimately familiar with their procedures.
 In a Feb.
 16, 2018, email, the OESC told me that at least a third of people who refuse a work assignment are subsequently stripped of their financial safety net. [ PDF OESC statement ]

 This is why AppleOne did not show up for the hearing; their business-friendly decision was already in the bag.

 Who spoke what?

 More from the hearing officer:

-Soon after beginning work with [financial services company], the claimant realized that he was having difficulty understanding and applying the training materials.
-Although he asked questions during the training, he did not communicate with anyone in management at [temp agency/financial services company] at that time that he was having trouble with the work.
+Soon after beginning work with Capital One, the claimant realized that he was having difficulty understanding and applying the training materials.
+Although he asked questions during the training, he did not communicate with anyone in management at [temp agency/Capital One] at that time that he was having trouble with the work.
 After leaving the initial training, the claimant was transferred to a hands-on training process, where he continued to struggle.
 However, he did not inform anyone in management that he was having trouble.

-By the time the hearing officer wrote this, she knew that the training situation at the financial services company included a continuous stream of information between trainer and students.
+By the time the hearing officer wrote this, she knew that the training situation at Capital One included a continuous stream of information between trainer and students.
 Why would a trainee go to the trainer who scores the quizzes and point out a low score the trainer has already seen?
 None of this was a secret.
 The hearing officer's assertion about the hands-on training is even weaker.
 She had already seen my description of the

 whiteboard where each trainee's ranking was published for the entire team to see.
 I was transferred to the hands-on training process by managers because they knew I was having trouble.
 Not only did managers know how I was doing, so did anyone who walked by our